 This recipe is perfect for the 4th of July because it’s quick, it’s painless, it’s summery, and your friends will think you spent a lot of time creating this glorious little dessert, when in reality, it did most of the work for you in the fridge getting nice and firm for you to cut it into pieces to share.

 Or not share.
+You be the judge.

-- 14 ounces sweetened condensed milk
+- 14 ounces (397g) sweetened condensed milk

-- 4 full graham cracker sheets crushed
+- 4 full sheets of graham crackers crushed

 Pumpkin knows no season to me.
-My Pumpkin Fudge is one of the most popular recipes in my kitchen (and among my readers) September through November!
+My pumpkin fudge is one of the most popular recipes in my kitchen (and among my readers) September through November!